The Parents' Guide:

 The Procedures page and the Student Guide have specific guidelines suggesting how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
 Most astronomy and biology students are at least sophomores with some self-discipline and good study habits, and physics and chemistry students are frequently juniors or seniors, and have achieved considerable self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
 You will have to decide how much help your student needs, but at the very least, ou should meet with him once a week to go over the homework page and make sure that he is completing the assigned reading, mastery exercises, chat preparation posting, and quizzes on time.
 You can also utilize your Moodle Mentor block to see what work has been completed, along with scores or teacher feedback.

 Students often run into problems with posting their individually-assigned problems, although most of these are based on an example in the Moodle mastery exercises.
 Ecourage your student to complete as many of the exercise examples as possible, especially during the early units, which establish basic applications of mathematics to physical situations, and to seek help for any problems they can't resolve in class.

 There are no longer any SAT Subject Examinations for any of the sciences.
-However, the basic skills we learn in the class for approaching math-based analysis of astronomical events and situations will help prepare your student to continue scientific education in the physical sciences, especially chemistry and physics.
+However, the basic skills we learn in every class (including Astronomy) for approaching math-based analysis of observed events and situations will help prepare your student to continue scientific education in science subjects.
 Monitoring your student's ability to complete the homework is essential!
-If your student has problems applying concepts to real situations, then he should be asking more questions in class and looking at the exercise and essay questions that present experimental methods or data and require their evaluation.
+If your student has problems applying concepts to real situations, then he or she should be asking more questions in class and looking at the exercise and essay questions that present experimental methods or data and require the student to evaluate data and determine outcomes.
 You should check the logs occasionally (these will also be posted at the website) to monitor how much your student is contributing to class.